 12. Organize All Of Your Financial Information

 Why it matters: Once you have a comprehensive list of your assets and debts, you’ll need to establish their values.
-Gather your financial statements before you start mediation and the process will go easier and quicker.
+Gather your financial statements before you start mediation and the process will be easier and quicker.
 For a list of what you’ll need to bring, see our article 13 Things You Should Bring With You To Divorce Mediation – And The One Thing You Shouldn’t.

 13. Find Out What Your Home is Worth and Decide if You Want to Keep It

-Why it matters: The martial residence is usually a large non-liquid asset that has to be distributed in divorce.
-To figure out how it fits into your settlement, you’re going to need to know how much it is worth, if you want keep it, and if you can afford it.
+Why it matters: The marital residence is usually a large non-liquid asset that has to be distributed in a divorce.
+To figure out how it fits into your settlement, you’re going to need to know how much it is worth, if you want to keep it, and if you can afford it.
 Start by getting a market analysis or appraisal.
 For more detailed information on your house and divorce, see our article What Happens To Your House In Divorce.

 14. Consider What Custody Schedule Would Work Best For Your Children (If Applicable)